vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

   Reset the seccomp profile to the default value, i.e.
   `/run/osctl/configs/lxc/common.seccomp`.

-`ct set apparmor` *id* *profile*
-  Configure AppArmor profile name to use for this container.
-The new profile will be used after the container is restarted.

-`ct unset apparmor` *id*
-  Reset the AppArmor profile to the default value, i.e.
-  `lxc-container-default-cgns`.

 `ct set attr` *id* *vendor*:*key* *value*
   Set custom user attribute *vendor*:*key* for container *id*.
 Configured attributes can be read with `ct ls` or `ct show` using the `-o`, `--output`